-The Grandparents and Caregivers Drop-In and Camp were held in the morning and afternoon, offering participants the opportunity to meet other grandparents and caregivers and get some basics under their belts before sessions began on Thursday.
+The Grandparents and Caregivers Drop-In and Boot Camp were held in the morning and afternoon, offering participants the opportunity to meet other grandparents and caregivers and get some basics under their belts before sessions began on Thursday.
 The Grands program is very hands-on, and we had lots of staff on site helping this year!
-Many thanks to Heather Speer and Bruce and Rachele Baccaro for coordinating the program, and to Bruce Buckingham, Jen Block, Richard Rubin, Betsy Norsworthy, and Julie Baccaro for facilitating sessions.
-Each year we hope to encourage more Grands and Caregivers to join us!
+Many thanks to Heather Speer, Bruce and Rachele Baccaro, Jen Block, Henry Rodriguez, Julie Baccaro, Diana Naranjo, and Joe Solowiejczyk for facilitating the sessions and sharing their expertise.

-Wednesday afternoon also featured the First Timers Welcome Reception.
+The afternoon also featured the First Timers Welcome Reception.
 Over 800 First Timers joined us at Friends for Life this year – and the Reception was their first formal opportunity to learn about CWD, meet some of the staff, and most importantly – meet each other!
-Tom Karlya, Jeff Hitchcock, Richard Rubin, and Laura Billetdeaux welcomed the group, and CWD Dad David Jarcho spoke emotionally to everyone about his family's experience last year when they were First Timers at FFL 2011.
-It was very moving, and there were tears and nods of agreement in the crowd as he shared his family's story.
+Tom Karlya, Jeff Hitchcock, Jill Weissberg-Benchell, Nabil Elarbi, and Laura Billetdeaux welcomed the group, and CWD Dad David Jarcho spoke emotionally to everyone about his family’s experience when they were First Timers at FFL 2011.

 [ large | full ]